jeanetteandrews/ComputationalDataScience/README.md

 ### Repository in progress!

-Snippets of assignments completed for Computational Data Science (CMPT 353) at Simon Fraser University.
+Snippets of assignments for Computational Data Science (CMPT 353) at Simon Fraser University.

 Libraries used:
 * pandas